-Roasted Red Pepper Soup with Garlic has amazing flavor and is the perfect dinner solution as the nights get longer and cooler.
+Roasted Red Pepper Soup has amazing flavor and is the perfect dinner solution as the nights get longer and cooler.

 Fall is in full force here in the Pacific Northwest.
 The trees are changing color, the rains have arrived and the temperature has dropped.
 I’ve pulled out the sweaters and the boots.
-Then I went to Southern and Central California this weekend and it was hot!
-It was 88 degrees in San Francisco.
-It isn’t even that hot there in August!
-It was crazy warm and I definitely didn’t pack the right clothes.
-I’m back home in Portland though and it feels like Fall again and I’m ready for some cool weather soups.
+I’m ready for some cool weather soups.

 Today’s recipe for Roasted Red Pepper and Garlic Soup is the perfect fall soup.
 I love the flavor and depth that roasting gives vegetables, especially peppers and garlic.
 The roasting deepens and sweetens the flavor.
 Even though roasting the peppers, garlic and onions takes a little extra time it is totally worth the effort.

-Put all the roasted veggies into your blender or food processor along with the chicken broth and seasonings and blend until smooth.
-I then add in some half and half to make it creamier.
-If you are dairy free – just leave it out.
+- Put all the roasted veggies into your blender or food processor (squeeze roasted garlic out of skin) along with the chicken broth and seasonings and blend until smooth.

-I found that the flavor of this roasted red pepper soup is enhanced if it can sit or refrigerate for a while.
-I refrigerated mine overnight.
-I also tastes delicious right after making it but I found it tastes even better the next day.
+The flavor of this roasted red pepper soup is enhanced if it can sit or refrigerate for a while, I like to refrigerate mine overnight.
+It also tastes delicious right after making it but I found it tastes even better the next day.
 I love to garnish it with some grated Parmesan cheese and some additional basil.
 Serve it with a crusty loaf of bread and you’ve got the perfect fall weather meal.